-- Ask your doctor for appropriate medication: In some cases, a prescription medication can be used that can assist with adjusting to a different altitude.
+- Ask your doctor for appropriate medication: In some cases, a prescription medication can help you adjust to a different altitude.
 Ask your doctor is this option might be right for you.

-- Allow your body to adjust gradually: Altitude sickness can be prevented by allowing your body to gradually adjust to a new location.
+- Allow your body to adjust gradually: Altitude sickness can be prevented when you let your body gradually adjust to a new location.
 Don’t engage in strenuous physical activities in a new area without first learning how your body is coping with the change in altitude.
 Take it easy at first until you’ve fully acclimated to your new area.

 Protect Yourself from Insect Bites